About

 Common Problems

-People seek a consultation with Dr. McCormack for a range of difficulties, including distress related to past experiences, struggles with anxiety or low mood, or challenges in their personal or professional lives.
+People seek a consultation for a wide range of difficulties, including anxiety, stress, low mood, intrusive thoughts, relationship problems, or challenges in their personal or professional lives.

 Psychological Therapy